Laser frequency combs and ultracold neutrons to probe braneworlds through induced matter swapping between branes: Model of the low energy limit of two-brane worlds

 \section{Model of the low energy limit of two-brane worlds}

-In a recent work \cite{6}, it has been demonstrated that at low energies any two-brane world model can be described by a simple noncommutative two-sheeted spacetime $M_4\times Z_2$.
-For instance, a two-brane world composed of two domain walls on a continuous $M_4\times R_1$ manifold is well modelized by a discrete product space $M_4\times Z_2$ at low energies.
+In a recent work \cite{7}, regarding the dynamics of spin-$ \nicefrac{1}{2}$ particles, it has been demonstrated that at low energies any two-brane world related to a domain wall approach can be described by a simple noncommutative two-sheeted spacetime $M_4\times Z_2$.
+For instance, a two-brane world made of two domain walls on a continuous $M_4\times R_1$ manifold is well modeled by a discrete product space $M_4\times Z_2$ at low energies.
 The continuous real extra dimension $R_1$ is replaced by an effective phenomenological discrete two-point space $Z_2$.
-At each point along the discrete extra dimension $Z_2$ there is then a four-dimensional spacetime endowed with its own metric field.
-Both branes/sheets are then separated by a phenomenological distance $\delta $ which is inversely proportional to the overlap integral of the extra-dimensional fermionic wave functions over the fifth dimension $R_1$ \cite{6}.
-Considering the electromagnetic gauge field, it has been also demonstrated that the five-dimensional $U(1)$ bulk gauge field \cite{note} is substituted by an effective $U(1)\otimes U(1)$ gauge field acting in the $M_4\times Z_2$ spacetime.
+At each point along the discrete extra dimension $Z_2$ there is then a four-dimensional spacetime $M_4$ endowed with its own metric field.
+Both branes/sheets are then separated by a phenomenological distance $\delta $ which is inversely proportional to the overlap integral of the extra-dimensional fermionic wave functions of each brane over the fifth dimension $R_1$ \cite{7}.
+Considering the electromagnetic gauge field, it has been also demonstrated that the five-dimensional $U(1)$ bulk gauge field \cite{18} is substituted by an effective $U(1)\otimes U(1)$ gauge field acting in the $M_4\times Z_2$ spacetime.

-It is important to stress that the equivalence between the continuous two-domain wall approaches and the noncommutative two-sheeted spacetime is rather general and does not rely for instance on the domain walls features or on the bulk dimensionality \cite{6}.
-It allows to conjecture that at low energy, any multidimensional setup containing two branes can be described by a two-sheeted spacetime in the formalism of noncommutative geometry.
-Since this matter has already been considered in details in a previous work \cite{6}, in the following, we are only considering the relevant $M_4\times Z_2$ limit.
+It is important to stress that the equivalence between the continuous two-domain wall approaches and the noncommutative two-sheeted spacetime model is rather general and does not rely for instance on the domain walls features or on the bulk dimensionality \cite{7}.
+It allows us to conjecture that at low energy, regarding the quantum dynamics of fermions, any multidimensional setup containing two branes can be described by a two-sheeted spacetime in the formalism of noncommutative geometry.
+Since this matter has already been considered in detail in a previous work \cite {7}, in the following, we are only considering the relevant $M_4\times Z_2$ limit.

-The mathematical description of the noncommutative two-sheeted spacetime is mainly based on the work of Connes, Viet and Wali \cite{11} and relies on the definition of a noncommutative exterior derivative $D$ acting on $ M_4\times Z_2$.
-Due to the specific geometrical structure of the bulk, this operator is given by:
+The mathematical description of fermions in the noncommutative two-sheeted spacetime is mainly based on the works of Connes \textit{et al} \cite{19} and relies on the definition of a noncommutative exterior derivative $D$ acting in $M_4\times Z_2$.
+Because of the specific geometrical structure of the bulk, this operator is given by \cite{7,8,9}: